eight04/custom-input/README.md

 A list of word that the string should match.

+When converting text to model, parser will get the index of matched text, plus 1, then save as node value.

 #### token.prior: Number, optional

 If there are two nodes whose value has been changed in the same time, the node having higher prior will apply the change to the model first.

-Next 4 optional properties only affect tokens that type == "number":
+Next 4 optional properties only affect tokens with number type:

 #### token.minLength: Number